 Khaled Hosseini was born in Kabul, Afghanistan, in 1965.
 Following the USSR invasion of Afghanistan in 1979, his family was granted political asylum in the United States.
 Hosseini earned a medical degree in 1993.
-In March 2001, while practicing medicine, Hosseini began writing his first novel, The Kite Runner, which launched his literary career, and today, Hosseini is one of the most recognized and bestselling authors in the world.
-His books, The Kite Runner, A Thousand Splendid Suns, and And the Mountains Echoed, have been published in over seventy countries and sold more than 40 million copies worldwide.
+In March 2001, while practising medicine, Hosseini began writing his first novel, The Kite Runner, which launched his literary career, and today, Hosseini is one of the most recognized and bestselling authors in the world.
+His books, The Kite Runner, A Thousand Splendid Suns, and And the Mountains Echoed, have been published in over 70 countries and sold more than 40 million copies worldwide.
 In 2006 Khaled was appointed a Goodwill Ambassador for UNHCR, the UN Refugee Agency.
 Inspired by a trip he made to Afghanistan with the UNHCR, he later established The Khaled Hosseini Foundation, a nonprofit, which provides humanitarian assistance to the people of Afghanistan.
 He lives in Northern California with his wife and two children.